 Consider extra shelves up higher as well for items that you don’t use as often.
 But remember that you can only store smaller things that fit up through the gap.

-DIY custom closet ideas
+DIY closet shelving ideas

 Our nursery closet had lots of little shelves for small bins and a taller area for clear bins for clothes that didn’t fit at that moment.